 Co-operative Education (Co-op) is a program where students explore their career options by alternating between study semesters and paid, resume-boosting work semesters.
 Co-op students graduate with a year of experience and an advantage over the competition.

-Due to COVID-19 disruptions, the co-op program has introduced new flexible measures for Fall 2020 work terms, including:
+Due to COVID-19 disruptions, the co-op program has introduced new flexible measures for co-op work terms, including:

 - Reduced hours (280 minimum)

 - Part-time opportunities